-The second problem with most drug trials is that they’re conducted on narrow cohorts.
+There’s a second error that results from focusing on a drug study’s reported average effects, they argued.
 Heterogeneity “may be dramatically underestimated” because “by convenience, randomized control trial are characterized by narrow inclusion criteria and recruitment.”